An ischaemic stroke happens when a blockage cuts off the blood supply to the brain. You may also hear it referred to as a clot.

 Thrombectomy involves pulling the blood clot out of your brain using a clot retrieval device.
 This is done by inserting a wire into a blood vessel in your groin, moving it up to your brain, and pulling the blood clot out.

 Like thrombolysis, thrombectomy can help reduce brain damage by restoring blood flow in the brain.
 This means that fewer brain cells die, lowering the chance of serious disability.

 This procedure can be given to around 10% of people with ischaemic stroke.
 It is only used when the clot is in a large blood vessel in the brain.
 It should be carried out as soon as possible after the stroke and within six hours at the latest.
 However it can be done up to 24 hours after the stroke, if doctors think it will benefit the person.
 It’s often used in combination with thrombolysis (clot-busting medication).

 What happens if the clot is not treated?

 In a very small number of cases an operation may be needed to relieve pressure on your brain.
 A decompressive hemicraniectomy involves opening up a section of your skull to allow the brain to swell outwards and relieve some of the pressure.

-Most people who have an ischaemic stroke will be given anti-platelet medication, which helps to prevent clots from forming.
+Most people who have an ischaemic stroke will be given blood–thinning medication to help prevent clots from forming.
 For most people this will be a daily dose of aspirin followed by clopidogrel.
 If you receive thrombolysis, you normally have to wait at least 24 hours before you can begin taking aspirin.